Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are two responsibilities of Testers in a Development Team? (choose the best two answers)
+### What are two responsibilities of Testers in the Developers? (choose the best two answers)

 - [ ] Verifying the work of programmers.
 - [x] Scrum has no "Tester" role.
 - [ ] Finding bugs.
-- [x] Everyone in the Development Team is responsible for quality.
+- [x] Everyone in the Developers is responsible for quality.
 - [ ] Tracking quality metrics.

 **[⬆ Back to Top](#table-of-contents)**

-### How do you know that a Development Team is cross-functional? (choose the best answer)
+### How do you know that the Developers are cross-functional? (choose the best answer)

-- [ ] A few of the Development Team members pair program and do Test Driven Development.
+- [ ] A few of the Developers members pair program and do Test Driven Development.
-- [x] Development Team has all the skills to create a potentially releasable increment by the end of every Sprint.
+- [x] The Developers have all the skills to create a potentially releasable increment by the end of every Sprint.
-- [ ] Every member of the Development Team is able to perform every task.
+- [ ] Every member of the Developers is able to perform every task.
-- [ ] There are no conflicts within the Development Team.
+- [ ] There are no conflicts within the Developers.

 **[⬆ Back to Top](#table-of-contents)**